lauraskelton/notes/resume.md

 9m lines of code on unstable hardware, or optimizing code paths between heterogeneous cores.
 For fun I enjoy working with AI algorithms like back-propagation, Bayes inference, and Markov models.
-I am dedicated to writing bug free code, and I have created a unit test coverage framework that simulates every exception and gives developers tools to achieve 100% code and branch coverage.
+I am dedicated to writing bug-free code, and I have created a unit test coverage framework that simulates every exception and gives developers tools to achieve 100% code and branch coverage.
 I would love to work with a highly skilled and motivated team on difficult